wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 = Build your own native iOS and Android apps =
 Mobile is huge.
 And growing.
 Smartphones and tablets are outselling PCs 4:1.
 Chances are you're getting 30-40% of your traffic from mobile devices today, rest assured, by 2015 it will be 50-60%.
-In short, your need to be on mobile if you want to be where your readers are.
+In short, **you need to be on mobile if you want to be where your readers are**.

-Mobile users spend 80% of their time inside apps.
+**Mobile users spend 80% of their time inside apps**.
 Users love the simplicty, speed and comfort apps can offer.
-With Mobiloud you can finally build native mobile apps for your blog, apps which are as good as those published by major blogs and online publishers.
+With Mobiloud you can finally build mobile apps for your blog, apps which are as good as those published by major blogs and online publishers.

 = No programming necessary =
 With Mobiloud, you can create apps without any of the programming hassle.
-With Mobiloud's app builder it is incredibly easy to design your app's launch screen and interface.
+With Mobiloud's app builder it is incredibly easy to **design your app's launch screen, icon and user interface**.
 This is **your branded mobile app**, so make it yours!

-= Offer the best mobile user experience =
+= Best mobile user experience =
 Your app will be a **real native mobile app**.
-We're talking about a clean, shiny design, easy swipe actions to navigate your content and one-tap access to features like favourite articles, commenting and sharing.
-Mobiloud apps are nothing like what our competitors offer, which are slow, poorly designed apps made using HTML.
+We're talking about a clean, professional design, easy swipe actions to navigate your content and one-tap access to features like favourite articles, commenting and sharing.
+Mobiloud apps are nothing like what our competitors offer, which are generally slow, scrappy mobile apps made with HTML.

 = Have your visitors come back, again and again! = With your own mobile app, you can convert casual visitors into loyal followers that stick and come back to your content.
 It's like a newsletter on steroids. **Send push notifications** to bring your mobile users back and keep them engaged.
 You'll notice more repeated visits!